In which career can you have the biggest positive impact on the world?

 - Are you convinced of the importance of long-term AI safety?

 - Might you have a shot at making a contribution to one of the relevant research questions?
 For instance, are you highly interested in the topic, sometimes have ideas for questions to look into, and can’t resist pursuing them?
-Read more about predicting success in research.
+Read more about how to tell if you’re a good fit for working in research.

 The Open Philanthropy Project takes an effective altruism approach to advising philanthropists on where to give.
 It likely has over $10bn of committed funds from Dustin Moskovitz and Cari Tuna, and is aiming to advise other philanthropists.
 There are other “angel” donors in the community who could give in the $1-$10m range per year, but aren’t at their maximum level of giving.
 And we know a number of other billionaires who are interested in effective altruism and might want to start new foundations.